EKOsh/TeleMonBot/README.md

 ## Command List

-Returns RAM usage in %
+Returns RAM usage in %:
 > RAM usage

-Returns CPU usage in %
+Returns CPU usage in %:
 > CPU usage

-Find out system uptime
+Find out system uptime:
 > Uptime

-And time
+And time:
 > What is the time?

-Sends you a screenshot
+Sends you a screenshot:
 > Screenshot

 Tells where is he:
 > Where are you?

-Bot says what you ask him to say
+Bot says what you ask him to say:
 > Say: ...

-Helps to make a random choise
+Helps to make a random choise:
 > Say, ... or ...

-Final
+Final:
 > Who is your creator?

+Returns a link to my telegram:)